 If your dog has a twisted bowel or other intestinal obstruction, he may vomit and have runny diarrhea leaking from him.
 This is a serious condition and must be attended to by a veterinarian as soon as possible.

-If you notice that your dog has started with symptoms of an upset stomach, remove all food and water to allow his gastrointestinal tract to calm down.
-If he continues to eat or drink, he will continue to vomit or have diarrhea.
+If you notice that your dog has started with signs of an upset stomach, remove all food and water to allow his gastrointestinal tract to calm down.
+If he continues to eat or drink, he may continue to vomit or have diarrhea.
 It is important, however, to give your dog very small amounts of water to prevent dehydration.
 You may choose to monitor the situation on your own for 24 hours to see if your pet’s stomach settles down.
-If you see other symptoms, such as blood in the stool or vomit, or any other alarming symptoms, such as your dog vomiting consistently over a short time, contact your veterinarian immediately.
+If you see other symptoms, such as blood in the stool or vomit, or any other alarming symptoms, such as your dog vomiting consistently over a short time or having abdominal pain, contact your veterinarian immediately.

 After 24 hours, you may begin to reintroduce very bland food into his diet, as well as water.
-You may want to boil chicken and give him a little chicken with rice, but only give him a little at a time.
-Be sure he drinks water as well.
-Continue to monitor him to see if he continues to throw up or have diarrhea.
+You may want to boil white chicken meat and give him a little chicken with rice, but only give him a little at a time.
+Be sure he drinks water in small quantities, frequently, as well.
+Continue to monitor him to see if he continues to vomit or have diarrhea.
 If this is the case, you should call your veterinarian.

-Your veterinarian will examine the stomach by palpating it to check for bloat and to check your dog’s gastrointestinal organs.
-He may then choose to take blood work, a urinalysis, and a biochemistry profile to take a closer look at what is going on in his body.
+Your veterinarian will examine the stomach by palpating it, and will also palpate your dog’s gastrointestinal organs.
+He may then choose to run blood work, a urinalysis, and a biochemistry profile to take a closer look at what is going on in his body.
 Once those tests come back, they will guide him as to whether additional laboratory work is required.
-These tests may include radiography or an ultrasound of your canine’s abdominal area.
+These tests may include radiography or an ultrasound of your dog's abdominal area.
 The veterinarian may also use an endoscope to take a look at the esophagus and stomach.
 Your veterinarian will know which tests to perform in order to come to a definitive diagnosis as to what is causing your dog to be ill.